dwyl/learn-node-js-by-example/core/assert/README.md

 ### assert.fail(actual, expected, message, operator)

-The first method (alphabetically), but the least useful for practical.
+The first method (alphabetically), but the *least useful* for practical purposes (unless you expect a method/test to always fail).

 Throws an exception that displays the values for actual and expected separated by the provided operator.